 A revocable trust can be changed by the grantor during their lifetime.

 An irrevocable trust cannot be changed once it is established.

 A living trust can be revocable or irrevocable.
 A testamentary trust can only be irrevocable.

-At The Kulick Law Firm, LLC, we offer a full range of estate planning services to help you and your family meet your financial goals and leave a legacy for future generations.
+At The Kulick Law Firm, LLC, our estate planning lawyers offer a full range of estate planning services to help you and your family meet your financial goals and leave a legacy for future generations.

 From our offices in Exeter, Pennsylvania, we represent hard-working families throughout Luzerne and Lackawanna counties.

 Whether you are retired and need assistance planning how to pass your estate on to future generations, or are a young family who needs help creating a plan to protect and care for your young children, The Kulick Law Firm is here to help.

-Our attorneys provide peace of mind by preparing an estate plan that will protect your family and avoid a costly and time-consuming intestacy process or court battle.
+Our estate planning lawyers provide peace of mind by preparing an estate plan that will protect your family and avoid a costly and time-consuming intestacy process or court battle.

 We invite you to learn more by reading answers to Frequently Asked Questions and testimonials from our clients.
 Meet our team, then contact us today to schedule a free, confidential consultation to discuss your situation and how we can help.